yonailo/spectrum-brisca/README.md

 * [21..30] : coups suit (21 -> Ace, 28 -> Jack, 29 -> Knight, 30 -> King)
 * [31..40] : coups suit (31 -> Ace, 38 -> Jack, 39 -> Knight, 40 -> King)

+In order to improve the randomness of the cards' stock shuffling, there is a `RANDOMIZE 0` just before entering into server mode.

+The server orchestrates both clients.
+It communicates what the other end has played and it computes the winner at each round.
+It keeps the points of each party and decides who will play first next.
+At the end of the game it will send to each party who the winner is, the loser or if there is draw.

 ## Networking

 ![networked game](images/image3.png)